openhab/openhabian/docs/openhabian.md

 ## Optional Components

-openHABian comes with a number of additional routines to quickly install and set up home automation related software.
+openHABian comes with a number of additional tools to quickly install and set up home automation related software.
 You'll find all of these in the [openHABian Configuration Tool](#openhabian-configuration-tool)

 -   [Frontail](https://github.com/mthenw/frontail) - openHAB Log Viewer accessible from [http://openhabian:9001](http://openhabian:9001)